-NCL’s advocacy efforts are led by the Advocacy Chair, who is appointed from among the Board of Directors by the President.
-The Advocacy Chair serves for one year, which may be renewed upon mutual consent with the President.
+The NCL’s advocacy efforts are led by the Advocacy Chair, who is appointed from among the Board of Directors by the President.
+The President may elect to serve as the Advocacy Chair with the consent of a majority of the Board.
+The Advocacy Chair serves for one year; the term of service may be renewed upon mutual consent with the President.
 If desired, Co‐chairs may be appointed from among the Membership, at least one of whom must be a member of the Board of Directors.

-From time to time NCL may employ consultants to assist with advocacy and public policy work.
-These consultants will be accountable to the Board, who will have ultimate responsibility for their oversight.
+From time to time the NCL may employ consultants to assist with advocacy and public policy work.
+These consultants will be accountable to the Board, which will have ultimate responsibility for their oversight.
 However, the Board may delegate the day‐to‐day supervision of such consultants to the Advocacy Chair.

-The Advocacy Chair will conduct meetings on a regular basis to discuss matters of advocacy and public policy.
-These meetings will be open to all Members.
+The Advocacy Chair will participate in meetings on a regular basis to discuss matters of advocacy and public policy.
+These meetings will be open to all Members and will include the spring and fall Members' Meetings and the monthly policy calls.

 Positions

-NCL strives to reach consensus when developing its public policy positions.
-The Advocacy Chair will work with interested Members to develop new public policy positions as needed through a regular meeting or via a task force.
-In developing its positions, NCL will adhere to the following guidelines:
+The NCL strives to reach consensus when developing its public policy positions.
+The Advocacy Chair will work with interested Board Members and other Member representatives to develop new public policy positions as needed through a regular meeting or via a task force.
+In developing its positions, the NCL will adhere to the following guidelines:

-Public policy positions should address basic principles and issues that are of likely interest and concern to the majority of NCL Members.
-The President has the discretion to determine how long deliberation is needed to develop public policy positions.
-If the Hill or Administration requests more detailed followup positions, the Advocacy Chair will decide whether this is a task of NCL or if it should be referred to specific NCL Members who have expertise in the requested area to then issue their own response in follow up to the request.
+Nature: Public policy positions will address basic principles and issues that are of likely interest and concern to the majority of NCL Members.

-When the Advocacy Chair puts a proposed public policy position forth for consideration, it will be put to a single vote of the Membership for approval by consensus, after an appropriate period for deliberation and feedback by Members determined by the Advocacy Chair in consultation with the President.
-Consensus will be verified by vote.
-Members will have five days in which to vote, unless time is of the essence, in which case the Advocacy Chair, in consultation with the President, may, in his/her discretion, call for a vote in less than five days.
-Abstentions and non‐votes will be recorded but will not count against the tally.
-When a position receives consensus, it will become an official public policy position of NCL.
+Initial Review: When the Advocacy Chair puts a proposed public policy position forth for consideration, it will be discussed and put to a preliminary vote by the Board.
+The position as initially approved by the Board will then be shared with the Membership for feedback, with the comment period to be determined by the Board.
+Comments will be collated by the Advocacy Chair, who will share them with the Board.
+The Board will review the feedback and determine what changes, if any, should be made to the proposed position statement and whether one or more Members should be asked to assist with revisions.
+The objective in making revisions will be to produce a statement that is consistent with the positions of most, if not all, NCL Members.